deepkit/deepkit-website2/src/pages/documentation/dependency-injection/configuration.md

      .addImport(lowLevelModule);
 ```

-The configuration options `domain` and `debug` can now be used quite conveniently type-safe in providers.
+The configuration options `domain` and `debug` can now be used quite conveniently typesafe in providers.

 ```typescript
 class UserRepository {